bitovi/academy/src/technology-consulting/6-building-rapport.md

 - **Data visualization:** Use charts, graphs, and infographics to present your data compellingly and clearly.
 - **Stakeholder mapping:** Create a visual map of stakeholders, their interests, and their influence to tailor your message appropriately.
-- **Role reversal exercises:** Put yourself in the shoes of your stakeholders to better understand their perspectives and concerns.
+- **Role reversal:** Put yourself in the shoes of your stakeholders to better understand their perspectives and concerns.

 ### Developing emotional intelligence